Saturday, 28 February 2015

 AAR DHONEPATA BATA JHOL / FISH CORIANDER CURRY

-This fish preparation is particular of the Comilla district of Bangladesh.
+This fish preparation is particular of the Comilla district of Bangladesh, the family claims.
 Comilla is one of the major districts of Bangladesh located about 100 km southeast of Dhaka.
 Originally my forefathers belonged to this place, hence brought with them the cuisine typical of that place.
-This particular dish is not so popular amongst others in our community.
+This particular dish is not that popular amongst others in our community.
 I love this winter delight fish curry which can be extremely soothing during summers too.
 After I got married, I cooked this AAR DHONEPATA BATA JHOL at my in-law's place too which they liked.
 It should please my readers too!

-I am just back from a 4 day relaxed holiday from a beautiful hill side in Malaysia....enjoyed the food, climate, picturesque nature, indulgent spa treatment.... everything.
+I am just back from a 4 day relaxed holiday from a beautiful hill side in Malaysia....enjoyed the food, climate, picturesque nature, an indulgent spa treatment, more.
 However the typical Bengali inside me was craving for home cooked food.
 Though I call myself cosmopolitan, I am deep inside a typical Bengali.
 I am a foodie, I love world cuisine, but at the end of the day I want my share of fish curry and.......filling this blank is easy... but I am not allowed to have it to my heart's content.
-For a rice lover like me....its a curse sort of.
-So today, back from the work, the tired me is happily cooking my favourite fish curry with coriander paste.
+For a rice lover like me....it's a curse sort of.
+Today, back from the work, the tired self is happily cooking my favourite fish curry with coriander paste.

 For this fish coriander curry....you need sweet water fish which must be fresh.
-Its mainly done with Aar[long whiskered cat fish], Pabda[butter fish], Tangra[ a small variety of catfish perhaps], Chara Pona[tiny carp].
-Its done with little of ingredients, mainly fresh green coriander leaves paste.
+Its mainly done with Aar[long whiskered cat fish], Pabda[butter fish], Tangra[ a small variety of catfish perhaps], Chara Pona[tiny Carp].
+Its done with few ingredients, mainly fresh green coriander leaves paste.
 Its a light, aromatic curry.
 You can add broad beans and egg plants to this curry or prepare it plain.

 INGREDIENTS :